isabella232/api-engine-performance-tests/README.md

 3. Ensure firewall openings are in place (see Requirements).
 4. Add the IP addresses of the instances to the Ansible ``inventory`` file.
 5. Deploy the configuration using ``run-ansible``.
-6. The test scripts are available in ``/usr/local/bin/`` on the consumer instances.
+6. Run the test scripts which are available in ``/usr/local/bin/`` on the consumer instances.
+They might need to be modified to match your IP addresses.

 ## Sources